GigaHierz/blockchain-developer-bootcamp-final-project/README.md

 truffle migrate
 ```

-And then lastly deploy the contract to the ropsten testnet:
+And then lastly deploy the contract to the rinkeby testnet:

 ```
 truffle migrate --network rinkeby